 Healthcare design is expanding and evolving each day to provide benefits to staff, patients and families.
 Facility design standards provide organizations with a “playbook” for planning, design and construction; helping guide capital projects and contracts for each facility to reach its full potential.
 The challenge after a M/A is to make all these moving parts work.
 Establishing a positive mindset on why the changes are being made and bringing people together to make an impact on the most valuable asset—our health, can make a big difference in the adoption or success of a M/A transition.

-LaVonne Langlieb, NCARB
+LaVonne Langlieb, RA, NCARB